GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.4.5.md

 # Beta_v1.4.5

+CONSIDER RECORDING A VIDEO DEV DIARY FOR THIS PATCH DEMONSTARTING NEW FETAURES!!!!
+- make youtube number go up

+### IN DEV DIARY explain that although tyour adviser will do these things like matchmaking, they are currently AI only.
+I will one day make Aeluran Adviser a 100% playable role

+## Should We create Aleuran Inquisitor Discord role now?

 Tinkered with some of the Artifacts
 - adjusted bonus modifiers
 - fixed rarity/bonus mismatch (need to test)

 Fixed broken Vizier functionality

+Acended Tribal should now have access to feudal tax and levy contracts

+Took yet another stab at fixing the elf blood child bug

 Aeluran Matching Making
  - offering already married women